The Living Daylights: Cast

+Composer John Barry makes an uncredited cameo appearance as an orchestra conductor.

 Production

 Originally the film was proposed to be a prequel in the series, an idea that eventually resurfaced with the reboot of the series in 2006, Casino Royale.
-SMERSH, the fictionalised Soviet counterintelligence agency that featured in Fleming's Casino Royale and several other early James Bond novels, was an acronym for 'Smiert Shpionam' —'Death to spies'.
+SMERSH, the fictionalised Soviet counterintelligence agency that featured in Fleming's Casino Royale and several other early James Bond novels, was an acronym for 'Smiert Shpionam' —'Death to Spies'.

 Casting

-In autumn 1985, following the financial and critical disappointment of A View to a Kill, work began on scripts for the next Bond film, with the intention that Roger Moore would not reprise the role of James Bond.
+In autumn 1985, following the mixed reception of A View to a Kill, work began on scripts for the next Bond film, with the intention that Roger Moore would not reprise the role of James Bond.
 Moore, who by the time of the release of The Living Daylights would have been 59 years old, chose to retire from the role after 12 years and seven films.
 Albert Broccoli, however, claimed that he let Moore go from the role.

 During an extensive search for a new actor to play Bond, a number of actors, including New Zealander Sam Neill, Irish-born Pierce Brosnan, and Welsh-born stage actor Timothy Dalton, auditioned for the role in 1986.
 Bond co-producer Michael G. Wilson, director John Glen, Dana and Barbara Broccoli "were impressed with Sam Neill and very much wanted to use him."
 However, Albert Broccoli was not sold on the actor.
-Neill said that he never wanted the role.
-Meanwhile, financial backers at Metro-Goldwyn-Mayer recommended Mel Gibson, but Broccoli was not interested.
+In 2022, Neill stated that he had never wanted the role.
+Meanwhile, Jerry Weintraub, the chairman of MGM/UA Communications, suggested hiring Mel Gibson for a two-picture deal valued at $10 million, but Broccoli was not interested.
 Other actors touted in the press included Bryan Brown, Michael Nader, Andrew Clarke, and Finlay Light.

 The producers eventually offered the role to Brosnan after a three-day screen-test.
 At the time, he was contracted to the television series Remington Steele, which had been cancelled by the NBC network due to falling ratings.
 The announcement that he would be chosen to play James Bond caused a surge in interest in the series, which led to NBC exercising (less than three days prior to expiry) a 60-day option in Brosnan's contract to make a further season of the series.
-NBC's action caused drastic repercussions, as a result of which Broccoli withdrew the offer given to Brosnan, citing that he did not want the character associated with a contemporary television series.
+NBC's action caused drastic repercussions, as a result of which Broccoli withdrew the offer given to Brosnan, saying that he did not want the character associated with a contemporary television series.
 This led to a drop in interest in Remington Steele, and only five new episodes were filmed before the series was finally cancelled.
 The edict from Broccoli was that "Remington Steele would not be James Bond."